mehiskont/rekords/README.md

 npm run dev
 ```

-## Redis Cache
+## Redis Cache (Optional)

-This application uses Redis for caching:
+This application uses Redis for caching release information only (30 days TTL).

-- Discogs inventory data (24hr TTL)
+Redis is optional and can be enabled/disabled with environment variables:
-- Shipping prices (7 days TTL)
+- `REDIS_ENABLED`: Set to "false" to completely disable Redis
-- Release information (30 days TTL)
+- `REDIS_URL`: Connection string for Redis instance

-Configure Redis with the `REDIS_URL` environment variable:
+For production:
-- Local development: `redis://localhost:6379`
+- Set `REDIS_URL` to your hosted Redis instance
-- Production: Use your hosted Redis instance URL
+- The application will work without Redis if it's unavailable or disabled

-The application will fail gracefully if Redis is unavailable.
+For best performance in production, Redis is recommended but not required.

 ## Deployment